■ Primer · §11Chapter · Mechanics

 Grabbing whatever's to hand — a chair, a pipe, a bottle — always follows the same rule:

-• Range class: Melee (or Thrown at GM's discretion)
+• Zone: Melee (or Thrown at GM's discretion)

 • Breaking: breaks on any Failure or worse (not just Catastrophic)

-If you deliberately prepare an improvised weapon before using it, the GM may upgrade it to Common with one tag.
+If you deliberately prepare an improvised weapon, the GM may treat it as proper Issued gear with one relevant tag.

 Ammunition